The Stars Look Down

-The Stars Look Down is a 1935 novel by A. J. Cronin which chronicles various injustices in an English coal mining community.
+The Stars Look Down is a 1935 novel by A. J. Cronin that chronicles two decades in an English coal mining community.
 A film version was released in 1940, and television adaptations include both Italian (1971) and British (1975) versions.
+The Stars Look Down is generally regarded among Cronin's best novels along with The Citadel and The Keys of the Kingdom.

-The novel is set in 'Sleescale,' a mining town on the coast of Northumberland, as well as in 'Tynecastle' (Newcastle upon Tyne).
-While 'Sleescale' is a fictional locale, it is based on similar locations throughout the UK.
-Cronin, a Scot, served as Medical Inspector of Mines in the South Wales Valleys during the 1920s.
+The story is set in 'Sleescale', a coal mining town on the coast of Northumberland, as well as in 'Tynecastle' (Newcastle upon Tyne).
+While 'Sleescale' is a fictional locale, it was patterned after actual towns throughout the UK.
+Cronin, a Scottish physician, had served as Medical Inspector of Mines in the South Wales Valleys during the 1920s, and wrote from his observations of mine conditions and mining families.

-Beginning before World War I and extending into the 1930s, the story shows the different careers of several persons: principally, a miner's son who aspires to defend his people politically, a miner who becomes a businessman, and the mine owner's son in conflict with his domineering father.

 Plot summary

-The novel centres on three very different men:
+The novel begins in the early 20th century before World War I. The narration follows the careers and fates of multiple persons, principally, a miner's son who aspires to be a political champion for his people, a former miner who becomes a successful businessman, and a mine owner's son in conflict with his domineering father: